ldbc/ldbc_snb_interactive_v1_impls/README.md

 4. Set the parameters according to your system configuration and run the driver in validation generation mode.
 For more details, refer to the README of the implementation-specific subprojects.

-For more details, on validating and benchmarking, visit <https://github.com/ldbc/ldbc_snb_driver/wiki>.
+For more details, on validating and benchmarking, visit the [driver wiki](https://github.com/ldbc/ldbc_snb_driver/wiki).